SharzyL/pastebin-worker/README.md

 user2 = "passwd2"
 ```

-Now every access to PUT or POST request, and every access to the index page, requires an HTTP basic auth with the user-password pair listed above.
+Now every access to POST request, and every access to static pages, requires an HTTP basic auth with the user-password pair listed above.
 For example:

 ```shell
 $ curl example-pb.com